Dev-Craig44/next.js/routing-nav.md

 Handling Unexpected Errors

 - we can create a error.tsx file in the app folder and add our custom error messages

+🔄 ⚠️ New Breaking Change in Next.js 15 – params and searchParams Are Now Promises

+In Next.js 15, when building pages with Dynamic Routes, both params and searchParams are now Promises by default.
+Here’s what you need to know:
+• params must be awaited, because it’s no longer a plain object.
+• searchParams, if used, should also be awaited.
+• Your route component must be declared as an async function.

+✅ Updated Syntax for Dynamic Route Pages in Next.js 15

+export default async function ProductPage({
+params,
+searchParams,
+}: {
+params: Promise<{ slug?: string[] }>;
+searchParams?: Promise<{ sortOrder?: string }>;
+}) {
+const { slug } = await params;
+const { sortOrder } = (await searchParams) ?? {};

+return (

+ProductPage {slug?.join(”/”)} - Sorted by {sortOrder ?? “default”}

+);
+}

+🧠 Summary

+If you encounter build errors like:

+Type ‘{ slug?: string[] }’ is missing the following properties from type ‘Promise’: then, catch, finally, [Symbol.toStringTag]

+…it means you’re treating params as a regular object instead of a Promise.

+✅ Fix:
+• Mark the component async
+• Await both params and searchParams

+This change aligns with Next.js 15’s Server Component streaming model and enables more efficient routing, but it’s a breaking change if you’re coming from version 14 or earlier.